<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Malting barley should never have a pre-harvest glyphosate application, and an increasing number of milling oat buyers have the same requirement.

 In the pulse crop information on the site, the clear link to trade is explained.
-“Canada exports close to $4 billion of pulse crops to over 130 countries annually, and shipments containing even the smallest amounts of unacceptable pesticide residue can be rejected, causing millions of dollars in losses and putting key markets at risk.”
+“Canada exports billions of dollars of pulse crops to over 130 countries annually, and shipments containing even the smallest amounts of unacceptable pesticide residue can be rejected, causing millions of dollars in losses and putting key markets at risk.”

 Proper crop staging, pre-harvest intervals and the use of only labelled products are emphasized.
 The issue is complicated by different countries having different MRLs.
 What’s acceptable in one nation may not be permitted in another.